We offer seven taught masters (MSc) programmes at the School of Informatics.

-MSc programmes are also available part-time, over three years.
+MSc programmes are also available part-time, over either two or three years.

 Flexibility is a key aspect of our MSc programmes, encouraging students to choose from a wide range of courses delivered, taught both within and outwith the Informatics subject area.
 Students will be given unlimited access to a specialist area advisor who can help with the construction of a viable selection of compatible courses.